zapabob/ROCm/docs/examples/inception_casestudy/inception_casestudy.md

     batch_size = 32
     ```

-    This refers to the number of CPU threads the data loader uses to perform efficient multiprocess data loading.
+    This refers to the number of CPU threads the data loader uses to perform efficient multi-process data loading.

     ```py
     num_workers = 16
     ```

-    The PyTorch optim package provides methods to adjust the learning rate as the training progresses.
-This example uses the StepLR scheduler, which decays the learning rate by lr_gamma at every lr_step_size number of epochs.
+    The `torch.optim` package provides methods to adjust the learning rate as the training progresses.
+This example uses the `StepLR` scheduler, which decays the learning rate by `lr_gamma` at every `lr_step_size` number of epochs.

     ```py
     learning_rate = 0.1